arati-1/Docs/docs/index copy.md

-# Instnt documentation
+#  documentation

-**Explore Instnt documentation to integrate Instnt with your business
+**Explore  documentation to integrate  with your business